phunanon/Insitux/README.md

 (print-str "world!")
 → Hello, world!

-;Defines one or more variables for later use anywhere in the program (var my-number 123) → 123
+;Defines or redefines one or more variables for later use anywhere ;Note: (var a 1 b 2) internally becomes (var a 1) (var b 2) (var my-number 123) → 123
 (print my-number)   → 123
 (var a 1 b 2 c 3)   → 3
 [a b c]             → [1 2 3]

-;Defines one or more variables for use only within one function call ;Note: (let a 1 b 2) internally becomes (let a 1) (let b 2) (function test
+;Defines or redefines one or more variables for use only within a function call ;Note: (let a 1 b 2) internally becomes (let a 1) (let b 2) (function test
   (let name "Patrick")